auth-os/core/README.md

     - Update tier duration (must be before tier begins) (CrowdsaleConsole.updateTierDuration)
     - Set, update, or delete reserved tokens: (TokenConsole.updateMultipleReservedTokens, removeReservedTokens)
   3. Finally - call CrowdsaleConsole.initializeCrowdsale.
 This will open the app for purchasing (once the start time is reached)

-D. Buying tokens:
+E. Buying tokens:
   1. Buying tokens is done through the CrowdsaleBuyTokens.buy function.
 It takes simply the context array, which should be the crowdsale app's exec id, the sender's address, and the amount of wei sent.
 Passing this into ScriptExec.exec and sending the correct amount of wei should net the sender tokens (if there are some to be sold)

-E. Finalization of crowdsale and ditribution of reserved tokens:
+F. Finalization of crowdsale and ditribution of reserved tokens:
   1. The owner can finalize the crowdsale at any point - by calling CrowdsaleConsole.finalizeCrowdsale (through ScriptExec.exec).
 Finalization unlocks tokens for transfer, and allows reserved tokens to be distributed.
   2. Reserved tokens are distributed through TokenConsole.distributeReservedTokens.
 The function takes an 'amount' of destinations you want to cycle through and distribute to - so that batching is possible in the event of several destinations.